arnaldocarloslucas/CS50_Harvard_Programs/README.md

 https://www.edx.org/course/cs50s-introduction-to-computer-science

-Some of the files needed to run some works belong to the course as well as their copyright, just the file I created that serves as my creation to complete the works.
+Some of the files needed to run some programs belong to the course as well as their copyright, just the file I created that serves as my creation to complete the works.